PacktPublishing/Data-Engineering-with-AWS-2nd-edition/Chapter14/README.md

 select * from "curatedzonedb_iceberg"."streaming_films_ib$history"
 ```

-- Use the following statement to do a *time travel* query, where you query the table as it was at a point in the past
+- Use the following statement to do a *time travel* query, where you query the table as it was at a point in the past. **Ensure you change the
+TIMESTAMP in the statement below to be a UTC time between when your first and second snapshots were created**.
 ```
 SELECT * FROM "curatedzonedb_iceberg"."streaming_films_ib" FOR TIMESTAMP AS OF TIMESTAMP '2023-07-23 19:00:00 UTC' where category_name = 'Documentary'
 ```